 A photo of one of the multiple sticky waterfalls in this jungle area

-Monks Trail to Wat Pha Lat
+Hike the Monks trail to Wat Pha Lat

 The Temple of Doi Suthep in Chiang Mai, Thailand